 Open Shelving

-Warm up farmhouse kitchen walls by replacing some upper cabinets with rustic open shelves.
+Warm up farmhouse kitchen walls by replacing some upper cabinets with rustic open shelves, and carry that same warmth into the room with Butcher Block Countertops, since wood tops are a preferred finish for farmhouse islands.
 Leave shelves raw wood or finish with a weathered stain.
 Include angled brackets and rod inserts for hanging utensils.

 Stainless Steel Appliances